-- Currently the primary research question of published RCTs is most often framed as an "objective"; - Currently few published RCTs describe the PICO elements as recommended by Cochrane; - The findings suggest that a specific item about the "research question" and the rationale that drove to the proposed design following the form suggested by Cochrane is included in the RCTRACK checklist
+- Currently, the primary research question of published randomized controlled trials is most often framed as an "objective." - Currently, few published randomized controlled trials describe the PICO elements as recommended by Cochrane. - The findings suggest that a specific item about the "research question" and the rationale that drove the proposed design following the form suggested by Cochrane should be included in the RCT Rehabilitation Checklist.